HiccupinGminor/HiccupinGminor.github.io/_posts/2017-11-13-five-years-of-pomodoros.md

 ---
 ![Procrastination gremlins hate the Pomodoro Technique](/images/five-years-of-pomodoros/pomodoro-gremlin.jpg)

-I've been using the Pomodoro technique, off and on, for about 5 years.
+I've been using the Pomodoro Technique, off and on, for about 5 years.
 In using it I have seen some marvelous gains in productivity.
 I have also come up with some small alterations that I believe improve productivity, help me avoid burn out, and aid in the lifelong quest to defeat the gremlins of procrastination.

 ## The Technique